WOW™ Competition Terms and Conditions

 8. Garment Ownership and Responsibility

-Subject to the purchase of a garment in accordance with Clause 9 (Garment Retention) below, the designer retains ownership of any garment submitted to WOW™.
+Except in the case of the purchase of a garment in accordance with Clause 9 (Garment Retention) below, the designer retains ownership of any garment submitted to WOW™.

 (a) WOW™ will not be liable for any damage or loss caused as a

 result of events outside the reasonable control of WOW™; and